giulioprocopio/greenspace-opengl-sdl/README.md

 # Greenspace OpenGL SDL

 This is a project template for creating OpenGL applications.
-It is currently agnostic to bundled libraries versions.
+It is currently agnostic to bundled libraries versions, i.e. submodules are not pinned to specific versions.

 The main routine in `src/main.cc` is written in C++.
 Get started by building and running the project.